traclabs/brash_docker/README.md

 Log files for each ROS application are saved to brash/*.log.
 TIP: The tool "multitail" can be installed from most package managers to provide an easy method to tail multiple files at once, ie: `multitail brash/*.log`

 To enable TLM output (TODO: Make this automatic):
-- `docker exec -w /shared/brash -it brash-rosgsw-1 ./exec_rosgsw_toen.sh`
+- `docker-compose exec -w /shared/brash -it rosgsw ./exec_rosgsw_toen.sh`

 To open a shell for issuing multiple ROS service commands on the rosgsw instance:
-- `docker exec -it -w /shared/brash -it brash-rosgsw-1 bash`
+- `docker-compose exec -it -w /shared/brash -it rosgsw bash`
 - `source /opt/ros/humble/setup.sh && source install/local_setup.sh`
 - Example commands include the following (see main documentation for more)
   - `ros2 topic pub --once /groundsystem/to_lab_enable_output_cmd cfe_msgs/msg/TOLABEnableOutputCmdt '{"payload":{"dest_ip":"10.5.0.2"}}'`